How Are CEUs Evolving?

 Welcome to Mpowered, the podcast brought to you by Material Bank and created by ThinkLab.

 In this bite-sized episode, we tackle the question, “How are CEUs evolving?”
 ThinkLab hosts Amanda Schneider and Meredith Campbell give insight into the modern approach to traditional CEUs, virtual CEUs, and why you should care about the new podcast CEUs.

 Have a Question?

 If you have a question or topic you’d like us to tackle on air, we’d love to hear from you.
-Simply direct-message Material Bank on Instagram with your success story or question through the messaging function.
+Simply fill out our "Be Our Guest" form with your success story or question.